 The first term in Equation (1) allows for the gluon fusion (ggF) production mode of H. Due to the squaring of the matrix element in width calculations, production cross sections involving this Yukawa coupling are scaled by β_g^2 .
 The value of β_g^2 is used as a free parameter in fits to the data.
-We have set $\beta_V = 0$, such that the coupling of H to pairs of the weak vector bosons is significantly smaller; the associated production of H with the weak vector bosons and vector boson fusion (VBF) are not-leading production modes.
-As H mixes with h and the latter displays couplings close to SM values, the couplings of H to weak bosons is suppressed.
+We have set $\beta_V = 0$, such that the coupling of H to pairs of the weak vector bosons is significantly small; the associated production of H with the weak vector bosons and vector boson fusion (VBF) are negligible production modes.
 The dominant production mode of H is therefore ggF, while both single (tH) and double (ttH) top associated production of H are also non-negligible.
 While single top associated production of a Higgs-like boson is usually suppressed due to interference, the implicit assumption of a significantly small H-V-V coupling allows for a sizeable tH production cross section [9].
 It has been shown in previous studies [3, 1] that the tH cross section is enhanced to being approximately that of the ttH cross section.
 The representative Feynman diagrams for the production modes of H are shown in Figure 1.